 An IP Range target is an agentless, scheduled scanning target that scans any IP range specified by you.
-It is suitable for scanning Linux, Unix, Mac and Windows computers, VMware servers and other network devices.
+The IP Range Scanning is suitable for Linux, Unix, Mac and Windows computers, VMware servers and other network devices.
 Some examples of network devices are: cameras, firewalls, mail servers, music systems, NAS devices, printers, routers, switches, UPS devices, VOIP phones and web servers.
 Windows computers submitted for scanning with an IP Range target can belong to a domain or a workgroup.

 You can submit an unlimited number of IP Range targets for scanning and specify a separate scanning configuration for each.
 To submit an IP Range target for scanning, hit the Add Scanning Target button in the following section of the web console and choose the IP Range scanning type in the resulting popup: Scanning\Scanning Targets.
 If you have multiple scanning servers, there will be separate configuration tabs on the Scanning Targets page, one for each server.